Minerva Mirabal Reyes: Education and early life

+Salcedo, Dominican Republic to Mercedes Reyes Camilo and Enrique Mirabal.

-When she was 22, Minerva had a personal experience with Trujillo, at an elitist party she and her family were invited to, turning down his sexual advances, causing her to be jailed and not able to practice her law degree.
-Minerva’s parents feared that her involvement with politics would ultimately get her killed so they did not allow her to register for law school, especially following her rejection to Trujillo.
+When she was 22, Minerva had a personal experience with Trujillo, at an elitist party.
+She and her family were invited to, turning down his sexual advances, causing her to be jailed and not able to practice her law degree.
+Minerva’s parents feared that her involvement with politics would ultimately get her killed so they did not allow her to register for law school, especially following her rejection of Trujillo.
 This resulted in house arrest at her parents' home where she spent her time painting and writing poetry about the injustices she has endured due to the exploitation and dictatorship in her country.
 Six years later, however, they changed their minds after realizing how upset this made Minerva, leading to her enrollment at the University of Santo Domingo, where she graduated summa cum laude.
 She was the first woman to graduate from law school in the Dominican Republic.

 Activism

 Amidst the Trujillo regime, resistance groups were forming within the Dominican Republic and among Dominicans who lived abroad.
 While the majority of the members of the movement were men, many women, including the Mirabal sisters, joined.
 Minerva and her husband, Manolo, were pioneers in the resistance movement against Trujillo.
-Together, they formed the 14th of June Movement in the early 60s.
+Together, they formed the 14th of June Movement in 1959.
 They named it after a failed revolt against Trujillo’s government which was led by exiled Dominicans.

 Following the formation of this resistance movement, numerous arrests of resistance figures and their families occurred at the hands of Trujillo and his regime.
 Eventually the women who were incarcerated, including the Mirabal sisters, were freed as a gesture of leniency from Trujillo.
 Their husbands, however, remained incarcerated.